eraybasar/pesdk-docs/_quickstarts/ruby_gem.md

 We created a Ruby gem for easily integrating the PhotoEditor SDK for HTML5 in any Ruby on Rails project.
 Just follow the steps and you'll get a fully fledged photo editor in your rails app.

+>**WARNING**: The repository is not meant as a fully fledged Ruby Gem, but as a base for further development instead.

 ### Setup the Rails asset pipeline

 1. Reference Gem in your bundlers Gemfile.
 Open your `Gemfile` and insert